-The Board receives remuneration from the Credit Union in the form of Director fees approved by members and reimbursement of out of pocket expenses.
+The Board receives remuneration from the Credit Union in the form of Director fees approved by members, for elected Directors, and approved by the Board for appointed Directors.
+All Directors are reimbursed for out-of-pocket expenses.
 There are no other benefits received from the Credit Union by the Directors.